tglanz/bsc/deep-compression/chapters/0010-introduction.md

 # Introduction

 In this chapter, we will shallowly review the deep compression landscape.
 Our focus in this work is the Lottery Ticket Hypothesis and the lottery tickets themselves - The hypothesis uses pruning, which is a technique in the deep compression field.
-Therefore, we don't need to delve too much to other deep compression techniques, only review them to give a full picture.
+Therefore, we don't need to delve too much into other deep compression techniques, only review them to give a full picture.

 ![Deep Compression Landscape - Our focus is the Lottery Ticket Hypothesis](assets/deep-compression-venn.png){width=50%}